ctschroeder/tutorials/basel/text-analysis-nlp.md

 ## Authorship identification
 Slate article: ["Can You Identify an Author By How Often They Use the Word “The”?"](http://www.slate.com/blogs/browbeat/2017/08/17/identifying_an_author_s_prose_can_be_as_simple_as_counting_how_much_they.html)

-José Nilo G. Binongo, [Who Wrote the 15th Book of Oz?](http://dh.obdurodon.org/Binongo-Chance.pdf) Patrick Juola, ["How a Computer Program Helped Show J.K.
+José Nilo G. Binongo, [Who Wrote the 15th Book of Oz?](http://dh.obdurodon.org/Binongo-Chance.pdf)

+Patrick Juola, ["How a Computer Program Helped Show J.K.
 Rowling write A Cuckoo’s Calling"](https://www.scientificamerican.com/article/how-a-computer-program-helped-show-jk-rowling-write-a-cuckoos-calling/)

+If time: Watch a clip of [Juolo talking about A Cuckoo's Calling](https://youtu.be/X6Xvh4SONzA?t=2m51s)

 10 Nov 2017 authorship identification lecture by Patrick Juola at University of Pittsburgh
 *  Part 1: https://youtu.be/u_x0Zs6_14M
 *  Part 2: https://youtu.be/X6Xvh4SONzA